 This is The Quickest Way to Cookies

 Homemade chocolate chip cookie pizza is quick and easy– it’s a great dessert to make when pressed for time.
 Only one hour stands between you and homemade cookies (in pizza form)!
 You’ll save lots of time by using my soft chocolate chip cookies dough to make today’s cookie pizza instead of individual cookies.
 There’s no dough chilling or rolling the cookie dough into individual balls.
-(You don’t need to chill the dough for my chocolate chip cookie bars or chocolate chip cookie cake either.)
+(You don’t need to chill the dough for my chocolate chip cookie bars, chocolate chip cookie cake, or cookie dough frosted cookie cups either.)
 We’re simply making the cookie dough and pressing it into a pan.
 And since the cookie pizza is a thin layer, it takes a short amount of time to bake and a short amount of time to cool.

 More No Chill Cookie Recipes

 - Lace Cookies

 - Peanut Butter Cookie Sandwiches— just like Nutter Butters!